Lost-Outpost/sovngarde/README.md

 # Introduction

-Sovngarde is a lightweight Legacy of the Dragonborn modlist with a minimal visual overhaul and the highest quality quest content.
+Sovngarde is a lightweight Legacy of the Dragonborn modlist with a minimal yet beautiful visual overhaul and the highest quality quest content.
+Included is full creation club support and a suite of balance mods to tie it all together with my own cut of simonrim.

 ## List Contents